GabiTulba/Timisoara-CTF-Finals-2018-Crypto-Write-up/README.md

     print "You win challenge 1"
     print open("flag1").read()
 ```
-so basically we need to find the values of the polynomial **coeffs** in order to be able to encrypt.
-Note that we have an encryption oracle so practically we can find any value of the polynomial **coeffs** right?
+so basically we need to find the coefficients of the polynomial **coeffs** in order to be able to encrypt.
+Note that we have an encryption oracle so practically we can find any coefficient of the polynomial **coeffs** right?
 Well that's great because we can then recreate the original polynomial by creating a **Lagrange polynomial** of degree equal to the degree of the polynomial **coeffs** <br>
 You can read more about it on [Wikipedia](https://en.wikipedia.org/wiki/Lagrange_polynomial), the math is pretty simple, and there's an image that visually describes very well the algorithm.
 Here's the solution for the problem:<br>
 **NOTE**: since the contest's servers don't work anymore you will have to run the challange code locally<br>